-- 1. This Agreement is 100% funded by the National State-Based Tobacco Control Programs, as awarded on October 4, 2019, by the U.S. Department of Health and Human Services, Centers for Disease Control and Prevention CFDA #93.305. - 2.
+- This Agreement is 61% funded by the National State-Based Tobacco Control Programs, as awarded on October 4, 2019, by the U.S. Department of Health and Human Services, Centers for Disease Control and Prevention CFDA #93.305 and 39% General Funds. - 2.
 For the purposes of this Agreement: - 2.1.
-The Department has identified the Contractor as a Subrecipient in accordance with 2 CFR 200.0. et seq. - 2.2.
-The de minimis Indirect Cost Rate of 10% applies in accordance with 2 CFR §200.414. - 2.3.
+The Department has identified the Contractor as a Subrecipient in accordance with 2 CFR 200.0. et seg. - 2.2.
 The Department has identified this Contract as NON-R&D, in accordance with 2 CFR §200.87. - 3.
 The Contractor shall submit an invoice on a fixed fee per service basis in a form satisfactory to the State by the fifteenth (15th) working day of the following month, which identifies services utilized in the prior month.
-The Contractor shall ensure the invoice is completed, dated and returned to the Department in order to initiate payment, and shall be in accordance with the approved budget and fee schedule. - 4.
-In lieu of hard copies, all invoices may be assigned an electronic signature and emailed to DHHSContractBilling@dhhs.nh.gov, or invoices may be mailed to:
+The Contractor shall ensure the invoice is completed, dated and returned to the Department in order to initiate payment, and shall be in accordance with the approved budget and fee schedule.
+The fee schedule is as follows: